Statement following Randy's Stay of Execution on 4th October

 Various affidavits and sworn statements from Randy's surviving (and now deceased) co-defendants, were also kept from the jury.
 These documents re-affirm the fact that Randy's gun was NEVER fired, and that Randy was NOT one of the shooters.
 His co-defendants also swore that had they been called to testify in his trial on these issues, they would have done so.

-More recently (May 2019) following a year long investigation conducted by Randy's lawyers, it was discovered that the Judge presiding over Randy's case - Judge Vickers Cunningham - harboured religious bias and racial bigotry, directly referring to Randy as "the f****n' Jew" and a "goddamned kike."
-You can find more details on this aspect of Randy's case in our 'Campaign' section.
+More recently (May 2019) following a year long investigation conducted by Randy's lawyers, it was discovered that the Judge presiding over Randy's case - Judge Vickers Cunningham - harboured seriously offensive anti-Semitic beliefs, as well as racial bigotry.
+An extensive investigation carried out by Randy's lawyers uncovered evidence that this Judge directly referred to Randy as "the f****n' Jew" and a "g*******d k**e."
+You can find more details on this aspect of Randy's case, together with supporting documentation, in our 'Campaign' section.

-There is no doubt that Randy did NOT receive a fair trial...Whilst Randy acknowleges that he needs to be punished for his own crimes, he has maintained his innocence of this crime for over 18 years, and as far back as early 2001 following his capture in Colorado, Randy said in both a televised and printed interview with ABC News that neither he nor Patrick Murphy were shooters.
-He has never strayed from the truth, nor altered his story in all of this time.
+There is no doubt that Randy did NOT receive a fair trial...Whilst Randy acknowleges that he needs to be punished for his own crimes, he has consistently and truthfully maintained his innocence of capital murder for over 18 years.
+As far back as early 2001, following his capture in Colorado, Randy said in both a televised and printed interview with ABC News that neither he nor Patrick Murphy were shooters.
+In the time following, the State's own ballistics experts concluded that 5 guns had been fired.
+Randy hasnever strayed from the truth, nor altered his story in all of this time.

 There are also several witness statements that back up and support Randy's version of events, and even the Police Detective who took the stand in Randy's trial, testified that Randy's story of how the events happened on that night, 'checks out.'